Climate change in Bangladesh: Food security

 With a larger population facing losses in arable lands, climate change poses an acute risk to the already malnourished population of Bangladesh.
 Although the country has managed to increase its production of rice since the nation's birth—from 10 million metric tons (MT) to over 30 MT—around 15.2 percent of the population is undernourished.
-Now more than five million hectares of land are irrigated, almost fourfold that in 1990.
-Even though modern rice varieties have been introduced in three-fourths of the total rice irrigation area, the sudden shift in population increase is putting strains on the production.
-Climate change threatens the agricultural economy, which, although it counts for just 20 percent of GDP, contributes to over half the labor force.
-In 2007, after a series of floods and cyclone Sidr, food security was severely threatened.
-Given the country's infrastructure and disaster response mechanisms, crop yields worsened.
-The loss of rice production was estimated at around two million metric tons (MT), which could potentially feed 10 million people.
-This was the single most important catalyst of the 2008 price increases, which led to around 15 million people going without much food.
-This was further worsened by cyclone Aila.
 In March 2017, extreme pre-monsoon rains and flash floods damaged 220,000 hectares of rice crops.
 Rice imports increased to three million tonnes from less than 100,000 tonnes the year before.
 A December 2018 study published by the American Meteorological Society found that climate change doubled the likelihood of the extreme pre-monsoon rainfall.